 Andre Franca

-Brief thoughts on Mastodon
+Brief Thoughts on Mastodon

-⚠ This post is over 1 year old and may contain outdated opinions, broken links, or incorrect information.
+⚠ This post is over 2 years old and may contain outdated opinions, broken links, or incorrect information.

 Some claim this is a copy of Twitter, but in fact this social network goes far beyond that.
 I had the chance to break many of the prejudices I had with social media after interacting in the Fediverse and see for myself what it was all about.